chakrit/swift-ioc/README.md

 # FEATURES

 * Simple API.
-Minimal code.
+Minimal code (less than 100 LOC).
 Minimal concepts.
 * One file drop-in.
 You don't even need any dependency manager.
 * Immutable containers.
 Construct new ones by `+`-ing existing ones.
 * Can be used to make hierarchical container trees.